-As of June 30, 2023, six of our loans, representing approximately 56% of our portfolio based on aggregate outstanding principal balances, paid interest at a variable rate tied to either LIBOR, SOFR, or U.S. prime rate.
+As of September 30, 2023, seven of our loans, representing approximately 68% of our portfolio based on aggregate outstanding principal balances, paid interest at a variable rate tied to either SOFR or U.S. prime rate.
 If one of these floating benchmarks are no longer available, our applicable loan documents generally include fallback provisions that allow us to choose a new index based upon comparable information.
 However, if each of these benchmarks are no longer available, we may need to renegotiate some of our agreements to determine a replacement index or rate of interest.
 As such, the potential effect of any such event on our cost of capital and net investment income cannot yet be determined and any changes to benchmark interest rates could increase our financing costs, which could impact our results of operations, cash flows and the market value of our loans.
-In addition, the elimination of LIBOR and/or changes to another index could result in mismatches with the interest rate of loans that we are financing.
-As of June 30, 2023, only one of our loans paid interest at a variable rate tied to LIBOR, which was transitioned to one-month SOFR in July 2023 in accordance with the loan documents.
-We continue to monitor the transition guidance provided by the ARRC, the FASB and other relevant regulators, agencies and industry working groups, and we continue to engage with clients, lenders, market participants and other industry leaders as the transition from LIBOR progresses.
+In addition, changes to another index could result in mismatches with the interest rate of loans that we are financing.
+As of September 30, 2023, none of our loans paid interest at a variable rate tied to LIBOR to one-month SOFR in July 2023 in accordance with the loan documents.